jsc329/ammonitorwiki/17-classifications.md

 in the test set and still attain a high accuracy score, which is why measures beyond accuracy are necessary \[3\].

-Thus, **AMMonitor** also offer the chance to construct Precision-Recall Curves, which plot precision (a.k.a. positive predictive value) against sensitivity (a.k.a. recall) \[4\].
+Thus, **AMMonitor** also offers the chance to construct Precision-Recall Curves, which plot precision (a.k.a. positive predictive value) against sensitivity (a.k.a. recall) \[4\].
 Like ROC curves, AUC values closest to 1 are best.
 This time, we set ‘curve.type’ equal to ‘pr’ to generate